 Now that you have a rough percentage of your money needed to set aside, it’s time to break down that projected amount into categories for your marketing.
-Production costs (like art, design, talent), technology costs and paid advertising and content marketing all need to be considered in your budget.
+Production costs (like art, design, talent), technology costs ,and paid advertising and content marketing all need to be considered in your budget.
 For startups or brands looking to change things up, these are the essential factors (and general costs) you need to account for in your budget.
 Of course, many of these essential costs depend upon your budget, goals, staff and industry, so take this advice with a grain of salt.

 From business cards to letterheads to outdoor signs (depending on what’s right for your company), branding is the first impression of your business.
 Depending on your budget, you can receive relatively inexpensive designs and determine what products (brochures, business cards, menus, etc.) are right for you business.
 Remember that branding is an investment for the future of your company and you’ll want to fork over a chunk of cash to perfect the look.
 A small design agency may charge between $4,000–5,000 for branding, but cheaper alternatives exist.
 This is your company’s first impression; you’ll want to make it count.

 The biggest lie of marketing your business is that you need to be on every single platform—Facebook, Twitter, Tumblr, Pinterest, LinkedIn, Google+, StumbleUpon, etc. Community management 101 tells us to build a community from the ground up.
 If you’re just starting, allocate your resources to a select few social media platforms that make sense for your audience and grab a social savvy intern or staff member to handle updates.
-Otherwise, start at $1,000-$2,500 a month on a freelance community manager or small agency, plus the tools to succeed in social media and community management (think: Hootsuite).
+Otherwise, start at $1,000–2,500 a month on a freelance community manager or small agency, plus the tools to succeed in social media and community management (think: Hootsuite).

 The internet runs on content.
-You need consistent, high-quality content in order to attract eyeballs, traffic and dollars to your business.
+You need consistent, high-quality content in order to attract eyeballs, traffic, and dollars to your business.
 Google likes content, for example, and their algorithms control how easy it is to find your business.
 It’s a no brainer then that you need to allocate some of you marketing budget to content marketing.
 You may be tempted to assign one person on their team to tack it on their job, but content marketing deserves full attention in order to create an effective strategy to reach its potential.
 Though content marketing takes up less room in your initial budget, the future is calling for more content, and thus, a bigger marketing budget.
 The right content marketing agencies will scale with your budget, typically starting at $2,000 a month for content strategy and production.

 Traditional advertising doesn’t work on the internet very well (re: banner ads), but it’s still essential for a variety of industries.
-This type of traditional full-scaled advertising—including print, social media posts, outdoor, digital, pay per click—costs at least $3,000.
+This type of traditional full-scale advertising—including print, social media posts, outdoor, digital, pay per click—costs at least $3,000.

-Remember that this is a starter kit—costs will fluctuate for different needs, different campaigns and different years within your company.
+Remember that this is a starter kit—costs will fluctuate for different needs, different campaigns, and different years within your company.
 For example, after the initial deposit on branding, you won’t need to allocate as much money to that portion of your marketing budget.
 In fact, prepare to funnel that money into content marketing.
-Content marketing is steadily growing in its budget, with 55% of companies saying they will increase their content marketing budget in the next year, for startups and established companies alike.
+Content marketing is steadily growing in its budget, with 55 percent of companies saying they will increase their content marketing budget in the next year, for startups and established companies alike.
 It’s important that your marketing budget remains flexible for the future.

-Image Credit: Startup Stock Photos
+Image: Startup Stock Photos